 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd he_led him to Hierousalaʸm/(Yərūshālayim), and stood on the pinnacle of_the temple, and he_said to_him:
+OET-LV And he_led him to Hierousalaʸm/(Yərūshālayim), and stood on the pinnacle of_the temple, and he_said to_him:

 If you_are the_son of_ the _god, throw yourself down from_here,

-SR-GNTἬγαγεν δὲ αὐτὸν εἰς Ἰερουσαλὴμ, καὶ ἔστησεν ἐπὶ τὸ πτερύγιον τοῦ ἱεροῦ, καὶ εἶπεν αὐτῷ, “Εἰ Υἱὸς εἶ τοῦ ˚Θεοῦ, βάλε σεαυτὸν ἐντεῦθεν κάτω·
+SR-GNT Ἤγαγεν δὲ αὐτὸν εἰς Ἰερουσαλὴμ, καὶ ἔστησεν ἐπὶ τὸ πτερύγιον τοῦ ἱεροῦ, καὶ εἶπεν αὐτῷ, “Εἰ Υἱὸς εἶ τοῦ ˚Θεοῦ, βάλε σεαυτὸν ἐντεῦθεν κάτω· ‡

 (Aʸgagen de auton eis Ierousalaʸm, kai estaʸsen epi to pterugion tou hierou, kai eipen autōi, “Ei Huios ei tou ˚Theou, bale seauton enteuthen katō;)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT Then he led him to Jerusalem and set him on the highest point of the temple, and said to him, “If you are the Son of God, throw yourself down from here.